Saar Falls on Golan Heights is one of the most beloved waterfalls in Israel. And that is because of its size, beauty, and accessibility.

 Besides the two large waterfalls, there are several dozen more cascades and small waterfalls along the stream.

 Naturally, the stream has a year-round water flow.
 But many years ago, the residents of the surrounding area started using the water.
-And since then, water has been flowing only when the flow rate exceeds the pumping rate (usually after heavy rain), or when water reservoirs are full, typically only in the second half of winter.
+And since then, water has been flowing only when the flow rate exceeds the pumping rate (usually after heavy rain) or when water reservoirs are full, typically only in the second half of winter.
 At the peak of the rainy season, its flow may reach an impressive rate, and then many hikers visit the Saar Falls.

 Source: translated from Wikipedia

-Saar Falls Round Trail
+Saar Falls Loop Trail

 A little to the left of the waterfall, you can see Nimrod Fortress on top of a mountain.